 In keeping with the Stony Brook University Libraries’ mission and policy of collecting, preserving, and providing access to the intellectual record established by the Stony Brook University Community, Academic Commons administrators will not entertain withdrawal requests for published material that meets the Academic Commons collection scope specifications and is not the subject of a copyright concern inquiry.
 For example, a journal article in Academic Commons for which consent through the Academic Commons license agreement was acquired will be considered for removal from the repository only if a copyright claim is raised.
 A pre-print of that same article, however, would be eligible for consideration of removal by reason of author request.

 Access to the full text of the documents will be disabled for items against which a copyright concern is brought.
-Copyright challenges to Academic Commons content should be brought to the attention of Darren Chase, Head of the Center for Scholarly Communication.
+Copyright challenges to Academic Commons content should be brought to the attention of Mona Ramonetti, Head of Scholarly Communication.

 (1) Stony Brook University Libraries will disable access and may remove works from Academic Commons when there is an issue of copyright infringement.
 If a copyright-compliant version of the item in question is made available, it may replace the item in question.
 If the item cannot be replace with a compliant version, the record of the item will remain at the permanent URL with a note that explains the full-text has been withdrawn from Academic Commons.

 (2) If the item’s presence on Academic Commons is found to be copyright compliant, access to the full text will be restored.

 Author Withdrawal Requests

 Requests for the withdrawal of informally published, non-peer-reviewed, or unrefereed scholarly documents should be issued to Mona Ramonetti, Head of Scholarly Communication.
 In the cases where document withdrawal is granted, access to the full text of the item will be discontinued immediately.
 The record for the item will remain on Academic Commons, indicating that the document was removed at the author’s request.